Enter your state

 By the numbers

 Florida is a popular place for many seniors to retire, which also makes it a popular place to receive Medicare benefits.
-Just over 19% of Florida's residents were enrolled in the Medicare program in 2012.
-Following is some additional information on Medicare enrollment in Florida:
+In 2015, there were approximately four million Medicare beneficiaries in Florida, according to a report from the Centers for Medicare & Medicaid Services (CMS).
+Here are more details about Medicare enrollment in Florida:

 Medicare resources in Florida